 - “An amputation at or above the wrist or ankle may be apportioned to the loss of the use of the arm or leg, but may not be less than the compensation for the loss or loss of use of a hand or foot.
 Amputation at or above the elbow shall be considered the loss of an arm.
 Amputation at or above the knee shall be considered the loss of a leg.”

-- Awards less than 75 weeks for a thumb, any of the fingers, or great toe, shall be paid at the second tier rate.
+- Payouts less than 75 weeks for a thumb, any of the fingers, or great toe, are paid at the second tier rate under this calculator.